-Number of the resolution concerned Type of authorisation or delegation Сар Duration of authorisation Comments Twenty-three Authorisation for the Board of Directors to grant existing or new shares in the Company as bonus shares employees and/or Total number of ordinary shares allocated free of charge: 3% of the Company's share 38 months, i.e., until 23 July 2026.
-Authorisation replacing the previous authorisation granted by the general meeting of 23 May 2023 under the terms of its analogous Resolution 23. officers of the Company and its subsidiaries, with shareholders waiving their pre-emptive subscription rights. capital (as at the date of the Board of Directors' decision to grant them).
+Number of the resolution concerned Type of authorisation or delegation Cap Duration of authorisation Comments Twenty-three i.e., until 23 July Authorisation replacing the previous authorisation granted by the general meeting of 23 May 2023 under the terms of its analogous Resolution 23. officers of the Company and its subsidiaries, with shareholders waiving their pre-emptive subscription rights. capital (as at the date of the Board of Directors' decision to grant them).
 Authorisation used for allocations on 3 August 2023 of 1,443,733 shares for employees (pending final allocation) and 186,660 shares for the Chief Executive Officer.
 (Pending final award).
 Twenty-four Delegation of authority to the Board of Directors to issue shares and/or securities giving immediate or future access to the Total nominal amount of capital increases: €1 million.
 26 months, i.e., until 23 July 2025.
 Authorisation replacing the previous authorisation granted by the general meeting of 18 May 2021 under the terms of its analogous Resolution 26.
 Company's share capital reserved for employees who are members of the Company's employee savings plan, without shareholders' pre-emptive subscription rights.
 Delegation not used at 31 December 2023 or at the date of this Universal Registration Document.